Plugin Reviews

 Cons

-• Pricing is high compared to competitors
+• Pricing after recent changes still may be a bit high compared to competitors

 • Limited editing depth compared to some rival plugins